 The remainder of the paper proceeds as follows.
 Section 2 describes the data.
 Section 3 presents the correlation analyses.
 Section 4 shows the robustness of our results to alternative methodological choices.
 Section 5 concludes.

-2 Data and descriptive statistics
+2. Data and descriptive statistics

-This section discusses the data and provides summary statistics for our various return series.
+This section discusses the data and gives summary statistics for the return series.

 2.1 Returns data